Description:- red panda is the State Animal of Sikkim. State:- Sikkim

 though both possess elongated wrist bones or "false thumbs" used for

-district of West Bengal and parts of Meghalaya.
+grasping bamboo.
+In India, it is found in Sikkim, western Arunachal Pradesh, the Darjeeling district of West Bengal, and parts of Meghalaya.
 It is also the state animal of

 Sikkim.